scaleway/terraform-provider-scaleway/website/docs/r/storage_object_bucket.html.markdown

 ## Attributes Reference

-In addition to all arguments above, the following attributes are exported:
+There are no additional attributes in addition to all arguments above.

-* `id` - The ID of the bucket.

 ## Import